Continuation War: Ceasefire and peace

 Russian historian Nikolai Baryshnikov disputed the view that the Soviet Union sought to deprive Finland of its independence.
 He argued that there was no documentary evidence for such claims and that the Soviet government was always open for negotiations.
 Baryshnikov cited sources like the public information chief of Finnish Headquarters, Major Kalle Lehmus, to show that Finnish leadership had learned of the limited Soviet plans for Finland by at least July 1944 after intelligence revealed that some Soviet divisions were to be transferred to reserve in Leningrad.
 Finnish historian Heikki Ylikangas stated similar findings in 2009.
 According to him, the Soviets refocused their efforts in the summer of 1944 from the Finnish Front to defeating Germany, and Mannerheim received intelligence from Colonel Aladár Paasonen in June 1944 that the Soviet Union was aiming for peace, not occupation.
 Evidence of the Soviet leadership's intentions for the occupation of Finland has later been uncovered.
-In 2018, it was revealed that the Soviets' designed and printed (in Goznak) new banknotes for Finland during the closing phases of the war, which were to be put into use after the planned occupation of the country.
+In 2018, it was revealed that the Soviets designed and printed (in Goznak) new banknotes for Finland during the closing phases of the war, which were to be put into use after the planned occupation of the country.

 Aftermath and casualties

 Finland and Germany

 Areas ceded by Finland to the Soviet Union following the Moscow Armistice displayed in red.

-According to Finnish historians, the casualties of the Finnish Defence Forces amounted to 63,204 dead or missing and around 158,000 wounded.
+According to Finnish historians, the casualties of the Finnish Defence Forces numbered 63,204 dead or missing and around 158,000 wounded.
 (Note: A detailed list of Finnish dead is as follows: